Skip to content

 Putting Potential Opportunity Costs in Perspective

-Attention to carbon dioxide removal (CDR), including both nature-based and engineered solutions, is rapidly growing as governments, corporations, and philanthropists explore its potential role in achieving net-zero emissions.
+Attention to CDR, including both nature-based and engineered solutions, is rapidly growing as governments, corporations, and philanthropists explore its potential role in achieving net-zero emissions.

 Interest in direct air carbon capture and storage (DACCS) is accelerating due to potential, but not yet fully proven, advantages over nature-based solutions in terms of permanence, water and land use requirements, and ease of measurement and verification.